brightspot/community/README.md

 </p>

+# Brightspot Development Community

+Connect with other developers using Brightspot and tap into a vibrant community of experts.
+Ask questions, share ideas, and join the community today to start developing with confidence.

+We are excited to have you participate in our community.
+Please take a look at our welcome guide and code of conduct to effectively interact with the community.
+This is a public forum, please refrain from sharing any sensitive information.

 # About

 Brightspot, the leading CMS for delivering exceptional digital experiences, supports modern best practices and standards to support any integration, any workflow and any front-end approach.
 With Brightspot, you can: